vestalux/sljekyll/_events/lavenham-2016-10-27-suffolk-libraries-bookfest-taking-tea-in-the-library-with-james-runcie.md

 The stories are beautifully written, funny at times and moving at others.
 They are thoughtful and thought-provoking as Sidney ponders moral and ethical dilemmas as well as personal predicaments.

 From 3pm we'll serve tea and homemade cake, provided by the Friends of Lavenham Library, before listening to entertaining conversation with this charming, amusing and fascinating author.
-At 4.30pm the afternoon will conclude with booksigning.
+At 4.30pm the afternoon will conclude with book signing.
 You won’t want to miss it!

 <img src="/images/article/james-runcie-sidney-chambers-and-the-shadow-of-death.jpg" alt="Sidney Chambers and The Shadow of Death by James Runcie" class="{% include /c/img-float-left.html %}" />